-Unlike, the majority of other major Colombian drug trafficking organizations, the Rastrojos is not formed from the demobilized paramilitary organization AUC, but has its origins in the now-extinct Cali and the Norte del Valle cartels.
+Unlike the majority of other major Colombian drug trafficking organizations, the Rastrojos is not formed from the demobilized paramilitary organization AUC, but has its origins in the now-extinct Norte del Valle cartel.

-Following a major turf was with the “Gaitanista Self-Defense Forces of Colombia” paramilitary successor group and the surrender of its leaders, the organization splintered but still controls much of the drug trafficking routes around Cali and along the Venezuelan border abd Colombia’s Pacific and Caribbean coasts.
+Following a major turf was with the “Gaitanista Self-Defense Forces of Colombia” (AGC) and the surrender of its leaders, the organization splintered but still controls much of the drug trafficking routes around Cali and along the Venezuelan border abd Colombia’s Pacific and Caribbean coasts.

 The group was formed in the early 2000s by Norte del Valle capo Wilber Varela, alias “Jabon,” after he and fellow-capo Diego Leon Montoya, alias “Don Diego,” fell out, the cartel began disintegrating and infighting began.

-To protect his drug trafficking business from attacks by Don Diego and his army, “Los Machos,” Jabon and his military commander “Diego Rastrojo” created their own private army, seeking strategic alliances with left-wing rebel groups like the FARC and ELN, the demobilizing AUC, and independent drug lord Daniel “El Loco” Barrera.
+To protect his drug trafficking business from attacks by Don Diego and his army “Los Machos,” Jabon and his military commander “Diego Rastrojo” created their own private army, seeking strategic alliances with left-wing rebel groups like the FARC and ELN, the demobilizing AUC, and drug lord Daniel Barrera.

 Ties to the AUC